gsoft-inc/ov-igloo-ui/packages/Card/README.md

 # Card

-Cards are used to group similar concepts and tasks together to make easier for users to scan, read, and get things done.
+Cards are used to group similar concepts and tasks to make it easier for users to scan, read, and get things done.

 <Example />